On Polynomial Modular Number Systems over $\mathbb{Z}/p\mathbb{Z}$: Suitable irreducible polynomials for PMNS

 \section{Suitable irreducible polynomials for PMNS}

-In Theorem \ref{theorem_PMNS_generalise}, we show that if $E(X)$ is an irreducible polynomial, then we can define a PMNS $\mathfrak{B} = (p,n,\gamma,\rho)_E$ depending of $E(X)$.
-Now, for an algorithmic purpose about the reduction modulo $E(X)$, with respect to the size of the digits in $\mathfrak{B} = (p,n,\gamma,\rho)_E$, $E(X)$ must respect some criteria.
-Thus we define what can be a suitable PMNS irreducible reduction polynomial.
+In \cref{theorem_PMNS_generalise}, we proved that if $E(X)$ is an irreducible polynomial, then we can define a PMNS $\GB = (p,n,\gamma,\rho)_E$ depending of $E(X)$.
+For efficiency reason on reducing modulo $E(X)$, $E(X)$ must respect some criteria, in particular with respect to the size of the digits in $\GB = (p,n,\gamma,\rho)_E$.
+We thus define what can be a suitable PMNS irreducible reduction polynomial.